barantoro/baran-component/README.md

 ## DataTable Component

-The `BTable` component is a customizable data table with an optional search bar and various props and events.
+The `BaranTable` component is a customizable data table with an optional search bar and various props and events.

 ### Props